 The test pulse shape simulates the multi-bunch beam loading in a SW structure.
-As an example Figure 5a shows the pulse shape together with the peak surface electric field and the calculated peak pulse heating (Figure 5b).
+As an example, Fig. 5(a) shows the pulse shape together with the peak surface electric field and the calculated peak pulse heating (Fig. 5(b)).

 Figure 6 shows the breakdown probability at two different pulse lengths of the INFN brazed structure: 1C-SW-A5.65-T4.6-Cu-Frascati-#2).

-The breakdown probability increases with the pulse length and it is highly correlated with the calculated peak pulse heating temperature.
-When we compare the latter structure with other brazed devices, the results are in good agreement with those obtained with structures of the same geometry manufactured at KEK and shown in Figure 7.
-Figure 8 shows the two halves of the Frascati structure after their sectioning for observation after the RF tests.
-We observed a negligible damage due the breakdowns, a behavior typical for these copper structures.
+The breakdown probability increases with the pulse length and it is highly correlated with the calculated peak pulse heating temperature, but also the gradient and the peak surface electric field and the peak surface magnetic fields.
+When we compare the latter structure with other brazed devices, the results are in accordance with those obtained with structures of the same geometry manufactured at KEK as shown in Fig. 7.
+Fig. 8 shows the two halves of the Frascati structure after their sectioning for observation after the RF tests.
+We observed negligible damage due to the breakdowns, a behavior typical of these copper structures.